manalGuyez2/projet_Fin_etude/public/vendors/bootstrap-datetimepicker/docs/Events.md

 <small>4.14.30</small>

 Fired (in most cases) when the `viewDate` changes.
-E.g. Next and Previous buttons, selecting a year.
+E.g. Next and Précédent buttons, selecting a year.

 Parameters: